kyleecodes/kyleecodes/README.md

 ### Greetings 👋

 My name is Kylee.
 I'm a tech generalist dev and computer science nerd.
-I'm currently working in developer relations, technical community management, and technical content creation under the name "Communal Tech".
+I work in developer relations, technical community management, and tech content creation.

-Overall, I really enjoy enabling developers to build cool things!
+Currently leading the tech community at [NocoDB](https://www.nocodb.com/).

 Learn more about me on [my website](https://www.communaltech.com/).